 - National recovery gives you the option to have your vehicle and passengers towed to a chosen location anywhere in the UK.
-This could be useful if you use your classic car for touring, or if you go around the country visiting classic-car conventions.
+This could be useful if you use your classic car for touring

 - Onward travel is the most comprehensive cover.
 It will usually pay for a courtesy car and the cost of overnight hotel accommodation or public transport if your car can’t be fixed straight away.